apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 that should not be modified by users -doing so is likely to render the cluster undeployable.

-1. Storage and specification of the components deployed by Hoya.
+1. Storage and specification of the components deployed by Slider.
-These sections define options for the deployed application, the size of the deployed application, attributes of the deployed roles, and customizable aspects of the Hoya application master.
+These sections define options for the deployed application, the size of the deployed application, attributes of the deployed roles, and customizable aspects of the Slider application master.

   This information defines the *desired state* of a cluster.